codeadeel/milvus-onprem/templates/2.5/README.md

   S1 <-.->|erasure coding| SN
 ```

-The structure is the same as 2.6 with one addition: **a Pulsar singleton
-on the PULSAR_HOST node**.
-All Milvus instances on all nodes connect to
+Every Milvus instance on every node connects to the **Pulsar singleton
-this single broker for the message queue.
+on the PULSAR_HOST node** for the message queue.

 The "Milvus 2.5" box in the diagram is actually 5 sibling containers
 per node (`milvus-mixcoord`, `milvus-proxy`, `milvus-querynode`,